 FACTA/FCRA.
-These statutes regulate consumer reports, defined as any written, oral or other communication of any information by a consumer reporting agency (see Question 2) bearing on a consumer's creditworthiness, which is used for the purpose of establishing the consumer's eligibility for credit, insurance or employment.
+These statutes regulate consumer reports, defined as any written, oral or other communication of any information by a consumer reporting agency (see Question 2) bearing on a consumer's creditworthiness, character, reputation, personal characteristics, or mode of living, which is used for the purpose of establishing the consumer's eligibility for credit, insurance or employment.
+FACTA also imposes restrictions on the extent to which credit card information, including account numbers and expiration dates, may be reflected on any credit card receipts that are generated.